mhamrah/mlh.com/michael-hamrah-resume.md

 +--{: #profile }
 ## Profile

-Software engineer passionate about technology and solving problems with elegant solutions.
-Proven success building scalable, distributed systems for the web leveraging agile principles.
+I am a software engineer passionate about technology and solving problems with elegant solutions.
+I have proven success building scalable, distributed systems for the web leveraging agile principles.
+My focus is on data modeling and storage, API design, and concurrent, asynchronous programming.
 =--

 +--{: #expertise }
-## Areas of Expertise
+## Expertise

 I am proficient with several programming languanges, specifically Ruby and Javascript, with a long history of C# and a short history of C++.
 I apply a test-driven approach to development incorporating design and architectural patterns to build highly maintainable systems.
 My experience includes object-orientated and functional programming along with exploitation of VMs, runtimes and frameworks.
 I am currently exploring several aspects of Scala and Akka along with the Go (golang) programming language.

+I have extensive knowledge of web based systems across all levels of the software stack.
+This includes Html, Css, and Javascript development and optimization; HTTP fundamentals; web servers (IIS, Apache, Nginx); caching techniques and tools (Memcache, Varnish, CDNs); various web frameworks and application servers (Rails, Sinatra, EM, Node/Express, ASP.NET MVC); RESTful and other web based services; networking protocols and data compression; queue based systems; search servers (Solr, ElasticSearch); cloud tools (Heroku, AWS, CloudFoundry) and both SQL (PostgreSql, SQL Server) and NoSql (Redis, Cassandra, MongoDb) databases.
+My career has been focused on leveraging these tools to build optimized, fault tolerant systems that work under load at a global scale.

+I have led teams of various sizes using Scrum and Kanban techniques, actively engaging with stakeholders to empower business.
+I have worked with key personnel to brainstorm, define, prioritize and measure features.
+My work has been to foster top talent, mentor junior developers, and recruit new hires.
+I constantly seek to bridge the gap between business and technology.

 =--

 +--{: #trip }